 If you are dealing with IRS problems, an IRS audit may be inevitable.
 Going through an audit can be a daunting experience, and it is important to be prepared.
 Knowing what to expect and having the right representation can make all the difference.

-Clifford, Ross, Raudenbush & Cooper, LLC in El Paso is a full-service accounting and tax firm in El Paso that has the experience to guide you through an audit.
+Clifford, Ross, Raudenbush & Cooper, LLC in El Paso is a full-service accounting and tax firm that has the experience to guide you through an audit.
 Contact us online or call (915) 593-3330 to learn more about our services.

 The Different Types of IRS Audits